 - 1. the date that the Policy terminates. - 2.
-The date of termination of any section or part of the Policy with respect to insurance under such section or part. - 3. the premium due date coinciding with or next following the date that the employee ceases to be a member of an eligible class. - 4. at the end of the Grace Period, if premium remains unpaid at the end of the grace period. - 5.
+The date of termination of any section or part of the Policy with respect to insurance under such section or part. - 3.
+The premium due date coinciding with or next following the date that the employee ceases to be a member of an eligible class. - 4.
+Any premium due date, if premium remains unpaid by the end of the grace period. - 5.
 The date the Policyholder no longer meets participation requirements.